rife2/bld-detekt/examples/README.md

 ./bld detekt-baseline
 ```

-The `detekt-baseline.xml` will be created in the project's root directory.
+The `detekt-baseline.xml` file will be created in the project's root directory.